FarhanKhondakar/Simple-SHA256-Checker/README.md

 - **Fast and Easy**: Quickly check if a file's hash matches a known good hash using Rust.
 - **Recursive Checking**: The tool checks **EXE** and **DLL** files recursively to ensure that all relevant files in a directory are verified.
 - **Malicious File/Code Detection**: Useful for identifying blatantly malicious files.
-- **Known Malicious SHA256 Hashes**: Download and select a TXT list of known Malicious SHA256 hashes from [Malware Bazaar](https://bazaar.abuse.ch/export/) to compare against.
+- **Known Malicious SHA256 Hashes**: Download and select a TXT list of known malicious SHA256 hashes from [Malware Bazaar](https://bazaar.abuse.ch/export/) to compare against.

 ---